quantopy-dev/quantopy/docs/source/getting_started/index.rst

     :img-top: ../_static/logo_sql.svg

     Already familiar to ``SELECT``, ``GROUP BY``, ``JOIN``, etc.?
-    Most of these SQL manipulations do have equivalents in pandas.
+    Most of these SQL manipulations do have equivalents in quantopy.

     +++